arjunr2/WALI/README.md

 Since changes are yet to be made to `clang/wasm-ld` for the wali toolchain, we are using support enabled in `wasi-threads` target.
 This will change once a `wasm32-linux` target is added for WALI.

-To indepedently specify compile and link flags, refer to [compile-wali.sh](tests/compile-wali.sh) in the test suite compilation toolchain
+To indepedently specify compile and link flags, refer to [compile-wali.sh](tests/compile-wali.sh) used for the test suite

 ### Building the Test Suite
 ```shell
 make tests
 ```

+WALI executables are located in `tests/wasm/*_link.wasm`.
-The above target builds all the C files in [tests](tests) using the above script and generates the WASM executables `tests/wasm/*_link.wasm`, which can be executed by a WALI-supported runtime.
-It also generates native ELF files for the respective tests in `tests/elf` to compare against the WASM output
+Native ELF files for the same in `tests/elf` can be used to compare against the WASM output

 ### WASM Bytecode -> AoT Compilation

-Use the WAMR compiler `wamrc` as detailed in their README.
-Include the `--enable-multi-thread` flag to generate threaded code
+Use the WAMR compiler `wamrc` with the `--enable-multi-thread` flag to generate threaded code

 ## Running WALI-WASM code